ishtms/learn-nodejs-hard-way/chapters/ch00-nodejs-faster-than-you-think.md

 If you need speed - for both - CPU and IO/resource intensive tasks, you're better off working with languages like Rust, GoLang, C++ (Drogon) or Zig directly.
 Node.js is perfect for demanding IO workloads and is not slow at all.
 We just saw, how a small, immature web framework, almost achieved the same speed of Bun, that claimed to be orders of magnitude faster than Node.js counterparts.
 Stop looking at benchmarks.
 They're hardly a valid reason to choose a particular tool.

 The things that's important is - the tooling, the community, library ecosystem, job market and the list goes on.
 Node.js can be thought of as #1 on this list as far as server side programming is concerned.
-Axum is my go-to framework if I want to build something which involves security heavy things like managing a wallet system, or sub microsecond latency - and that is it.
+Axum is my go-to framework if I want to build something which involves security heavy things like managing a wallet system, or sub microsecond latency - and that's it.

 On the other hand, you can work both on server and client applications by knowing just one language.
 This is the most under-rated part of working with Node.js.